 Upper Hudson Valley is comprised of predominantly rural counties that include Orange, Putnam, Dutchess and Ulster, as well as the greater Catskill Mountain region.
 It’s known for:

 - Tourism, which brings in $3.6 billion in annual revenue to the Hudson Valley, with much of it concentrated in the upper region.
 It’s revered for its natural beauty, with access to thousands of acres of parklands and endless recreational opportunities.

 - Weekenders from the New York metropolitan area who stay for a day or a weekend and, often, eventually purchase second homes here.
 They support specialty retail shops, restaurants (from fine dining to diners) and services that help them relax and revitalize.
+The Village of Cold Spring is known for its historic landmarks, charming cafés, and hiking.
 In addition, outlet-store haven Woodbury Commons draws 13 million visitors annually.

 - Arts and cultural opportunities thrive here, too.
 There are many museums and sculpture parks, including Dia:Beacon and Storm King, as well as venues for performing arts, dance and music.

 - Agriculture and its related businesses, like wineries, craft breweries, farm-to-table restaurants, farmers’ markets and bed-and-breakfasts, flourish here, attracting visitors from across New York and around the world.

 - As commercial real estate costs around the metropolitan New York area skyrocketed during the last decade, Upper Hudson Valley towns and villages have become home to light commerce, specialty manufacturing and warehousing.
 Convenient access to trucking routes, including I-87 and I-84, as well as Stewart Airport and rail lines make it easier to move goods produced here.

 We offer small business loans in Westchester that support launches, growth and expansions in just about every type of business, everywhere in the Hudson Valley: